veronikakowsar/Bankingproject/README.md

 ## Technologies Used

-My sql - version 8.0.28.0
+MSQL- version 8.0.28.0
-jdbc - version 8
+JDBC connector - version 8
-eclipse - version 2022-23
+Eclipse - version 2022-23

 ## Features
-account created using case1 in app.java
+Account created using case1 in app.java
-By using set and get methods data would be accesed. try and catch block is used for exception handling. interfaces jdbcaccountrepository used for full abstraction of data.
+By using set and get methods data would be accesed.
+Try and catch block is used for exception handling.
+Interfaces jdbcaccountrepository used for full abstraction of data.
 By using preparedstatment the object is created in program to access sql records with high efficiency Balance enquiry

 To-do list
 #UPI payments